axibase/atsd-use-cases/chart-of-the-day/stack-exchange/README.md

 [![](./images/button.png)](https://apps.axibase.com/chartlab/c1acecc0)

-The total number of questions asked show that there are three programming languages far ahead of others with respect to popularity: Java, Javascript, and PHP.
+The total number of questions asked show that there are three programming languages far ahead of others with respect to popularity: Java, JavaScript, and PHP.

 ## Languages